Hair Loss

 Potential Side Effects

-Like all medications, JAK inhibitors can have side effects.
+Like all potent medications, JAK inhibitors can have side effects.
 Common side effects may include:

 More serious, though less common, side effects can include an increased risk of serious infections, blood clots, and certain cancers.
-Your healthcare provider will discuss these risks in detail and help you weigh them against the potential benefits of treatment.
-It's crucial to report any unusual symptoms promptly.
+Regular monitoring through blood tests is crucial during treatment to manage and mitigate these risks.
+Your telehealth provider will discuss these extensively with you.

 Frequently Asked Questions About JAK Inhibitors for Hair Loss